open5e/open5e/source/monsters/tome-of-beasts/E/elemental-locus.rst

 elemental locus’s space, but they must make a successful DC 20 Strength
 (Athletics) check after each 10 feet of movement.
-Failure indicates they fall prone and can move no farther that turn.
+Failure indicates they fall :ref:`srd:prone` and can move no farther that turn.

 **Spawn Elementals.** As a bonus action, the elemental locus loses 82 hit points and spawns an air, earth, fire, or water